84 best TV shows and series to watch on Netflix

 Skins

 For a particular generation, this was the defining series of their teenage years, much like Sex Education is right now.
-Set in Bristol, it’s a ferociously fun comedy drama with a tender heart, focussing on a group of teenagers in their final years at school.
-The show refreshed the cast every couple of years to avoid the trap of characters outgrowing the premise, a smart move.
+Set in Bristol, it’s a ferociously fun comedy drama with a tender heart, focusing on a group of teenagers in their final years at school.
+The show refreshed the cast every couple of years to avoid the trap of characters outgrowing the premise – a smart move.

 It’s a series that didn’t hold back – storylines included depression, substance abuse, bipolar disorder, bereavement and eating disorders – but it never felt heavy-handed because we were watching characters we were invested in.
 Its bold, honest storytelling is exactly what appealed to fans.